openservicemesh/osm-docs/content/docs/tasks_usage/observability/tracing.md

 #### a) Enable tracing after OSM control plane has already been installed

-If you already have OSM running, `tracing` values must be updated in the OSM ConfigMap using:
+If you already have OSM running, `tracing` values must be updated in the OSM MeshConfig using:

 ```bash
 # Tracing configuration with sample values